-PRO DPOSALS VOTE REQUIRED BROKER DISCRETIONARY VOTING ALLOWED 1 Election of Class III Directors.
-Plurality of votes cast for each director nominee (the nominees receiving the most "FOR" votes).
-No 2 Ratification of the Selection of our Independent Registered Public Accounting Firm for 2023.
-Majority of the voting power of the shares of stock present in person or represented by proxy and entitled to vote on the matter.
-Yes 3 An Advisory Vote to Approve the Compensation of our Named Executive Officers.
-Majority of the voting power of the shares of stock present in person or represented by proxy and entitled to vote on the matter.
-No
+PROPOSALS VOTE REQUIRED BROKER DISCRETIONARY VOTING ALLOWED 1 Election of Class I directors.
+Plurality of votes cast for each director nominee (the nominees receiving the most "FOR" votes) No 2a and 2b To approve two separate proposals to amend our Certificate of Incorporation: a.
+Amend our Certificate of Incorporation to limit the liability of certain officers of Certara as permitted pursuant to the Delaware General Corporation Law; and The affirmative vote of the holders of at least 663% in voting power of all the then outstanding shares of capital stock of the Company entitled to vote thereon, voting together as a single class No b.
+Amend our Certificate of Incorporation to make certain technical changes, including to remove inoperative provisions related to our former majority stockholder and other immaterial changes.
+3 Ratification of the appointment of independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Majority of the voting power of the shares of stock present in person or represented by proxy and entitled to vote on the matter Yes 4 To conduct a non-binding advisory vote to approve the compensation of our named executive officers.
+Majority of the voting power of the shares of stock present in person or represented by proxy and entitled to vote on the matter No

-With respect to Proposal 1 (Election of Class III Directors), you may vote "For" or "Withhold" with respect to each director nominee.
+With respect to Proposal 1 (Election of Class I Directors), you may vote "For" or "Withhold" with respect to each director nominee.
 Only votes cast "For" a nominee will be counted in the election of directors.
 Votes cast to "Withhold" with respect to one or more nominees will result in those nominees receiving fewer votes but will not count as a vote against the nominees.
 The individuals who receive the highest number of votes are elected as directors up to the maximum number of directors to be elected at the meeting.
 This means that the three nominees receiving the highest number of votes at the annual meeting will be elected, even if these votes do not constitute a majority of the votes cast.
 Proxies may not be voted for more than three directors and stockholders may not cumulate votes in the election of directors.